 Directions: Use 1-ounce of hemp

 Place 2 sticks of soft unsalted butter into crock pot.
 While butter is melting:

 - Grind hemp (using coffee grinder or similar) to a fine condition,

 - Stir hemp into melted butter in crock pot.

 - Cook on low for 14 hours, then turn down to warm, and cook for 4 more hours.

 - Your hemp butter can be used in cookie recipes or other recipes instead of standard butter

 Once you have made your hemp butter let your cooking imagination run wild.
-Experiment and create foods enhanced by CBD.
-Some customer favorites are pancakes and waffles, oatmeal, meat loaf, baked potato, stew and soup recipes, and many more foods can be used to host the full spectrum hemp butter.
+Experiment and create foods flavored by CBD.
+Some customer favorites are pancakes and waffles, oatmeal, meat loaf, baked potato, stew and soup recipes, and many more foods.
 Below is a tasty recipe for chocolate chip cookies.

 Yummy CBD Chocolate Chip Cookies

 - ½ teaspoon salt